webix-hub/docs/data/desktop/tabview.md

 ###Enabling animation

-By default the switching of tabview tabs is not animated.
+By default the switching of TabView tabs is not animated.
 Since animation is a [multiview](desktop/multiview.md) feature, it can be enabled within **multiview** configuration.

 ~~~js
 view:"taview",